Campaign for Uyghurs: Nomination for Nobel Peace Prize

 In February 2022, 2 U.S. lawmakers, Tom Suozzi of New York and Chris Smith of New Jersey, wrote a letter to the Norwegian Nobel Committee, saying that the Uyghur Human Rights Project (UHRP) and Campaign for Uyghurs made significant contributions to building fraternity between nations and promoting peace by defending the human rights of the Uyghur, Kazakh and other predominately Muslim ethnic minorities that the Chinese Communist Party (CCP) has targeted with genocide and other crimes against humanity.
 Both lawmakers stressed the gravity of the abuses, which include documented instances of mass detention, sexual violence, torture, forced labor, forced abortions, and sterilization of Uyghur Muslims.
 Rushan Abbas welcomed the nomination and said: “Regardless of the outcome of the nomination, the fact that the Uyghur issue will be discussed along with the Nobel Peace Prize nomination is a great victory for the Uyghur movement.”

 Activities

-Campaign for Uyghurs focuses activism through coordinated campaigns that address specific aspects of the Uyghur Genocide.
+Campaign for Uyghurs focuses activism through coordinated campaigns that address specific aspects of the persecution of Uyghurs in China.
 Campaign For Uyghurs is advocating for democratic rights and freedoms of the Uyghur people while highlighting the genocide being perpetrated by the CCP which is determined by a few countries internationally.
 The organization was recognized for its work by the World Movement for Democracy.
 Campaign For Uyghurs has led the launch of the Berlin-Beijing Olympics Campaign with other organizations to call for a boycott of the Beijing winter Olympic games.
 The organization is also very active to end Uyghur forced labor and support Uyghur women & youth in their activism.